 The utility was unable to bind to the raw socket.
-This indicates a problem with the operating system, not with the IRIS HIPPI software or hardware.
-The reason is any of those described by the intro(2) man page.
+This indicates (1) a problem with the operating system (not with the IRIS HIPPI software or hardware) or (2) the IRIS HIPPI driver currently built into the operating system was configured to exclude support for the IP protocol stack.
+The reason is any of those described by the intro(2) man page and "Common Implications of Error Reasons" on page 84.